nlins8224/Oubinity/DOCUMENTATION.md

-# Oubinity
+# Oubinity Documentation

 This document aims to provide an overview of the engine and to describe core algorithms and techniques used.
-It is not meant to be a tutorial, however I would like to describe it in a way that it does not have a high barrier of entry.
-Some prerequisites are required though.
-My assumption is that the reader has knowledge of any programming language and a basic knowledge of OpenGL or similar graphics API.
-Please bear in mind there are bugs and things that needs to be rewritten, however I did not want to wait with this wiki until everything else is finished, as there always is something that could be improved.
+It's not supposed to be a tutorial, but it shouldn't have a high barrier of entry either.
+Assumption is that the reader has knowledge of any programming language, preferably C++ and a basic knowledge of OpenGL or similar graphics API.
+Engine is work in progress.
+There are known bugs and components that need to be redesigned.
+However the core mechanics and major components described here should be quite stable.

 ### Contents
 1. Overview
     * Introduction
-    * Architecture
+    * World scene management
 2. Terrain Generation
     * Chunk Preloaded & Procedural generation
     * Trees